Upload data for Apache Hadoop jobs in HDInsight

 The Hadoop command line is only useful for storing data into Azure storage blob when the data is already present on the cluster head node.

-In order to use the Hadoop command, you must first connect to the headnode using one of the following methods:
+To use the Hadoop command, you must first connect to the headnode using SSH or PuTTY.

 Once connected, you can use the following syntax to upload a file to storage.